He might be better off at a charter school. But it’s important to understand that charter schools are independently run public schools.

 Ask the school how it provides services for kids with learning and attention issues.
 A good school will have a reliable staff, a welcoming environment and a willingness to work with you on this.

 Keep in mind that charter schools are subject to all the laws that traditional public schools are subject to.
+This is true even if a charter school has strict rules, like a dress code, or is an online school where students and teachers don’t meet face-to-face.
 It would be illegal for a charter school to reject your son because of his needs.
 It would also be illegal for the school to ignore or refuse to follow any legal documents such as an IEP.

 However, it’s important to note that some charters may not be any better at providing services and supports for your child than his current school is.
 Some charters might be worse than your child’s current school.
 Ask detailed questions to help you figure out what seems like the best fit for your child.